-- When using a power tool to perform work-related activities, the operator might experience discomfort in the hands, arms, shoulders, neck, or other parts of the body. - Adopt a comfortable posture whilst maintaining secure footing and avoiding awkward or offbalance postures.
+- When using a power tool to perform work-related activities, the operator might experience discomfort in the hands, arms, shoulders, neck, or other parts of the body. - Adopt a comfortable posture whilst maintaining secure footing and avoiding awkward or off-balance postures.
 Changing posture during extended tasks can help avoid discomfort and fatigue. - Do not ignore symptoms such as persistent or recurring discomfort, pain, throbbing, aching, tingling, numbness, burning sensation, or stiffness.
 Stop using the tool, tell your employer and consult a physician.

-A Noise and Vibration hazards
+A Noise and vibration hazards

 - High sound levels can cause permanent hearing loss and other problems such as tinnitus.
 Use hearing protection as recommended by your employer or occupational health and safety regulations. - Exposure to vibration can cause disabling damage to the nerves and blood supply of the hands and arms.
 Wear warm clothing and keep your hands warm and dry.
 If numbness, tingling, pain or whitening of the skin occurs, stop using tool, tell your employer and consult a physician. - Hold the tool in a light but safe grip because the risk from vibration is generally greater when the grip force is higher.
-Where possible use a suspension arm or fit a side handle. - To prevent unnecessary increases in noise and vibration levels: - Operate and maintain the tool, and select, maintain and replace the accessories and consumables, in accordance with this instruction manual: - · Do not use worn or ill-fitting screwdriver bits, sockets or extensions.
+Where possible use a suspension arm or fit a side handle. - To prevent unnecessary increases in noise and vibration levels: - Operate and maintain the tool, and select, maintain and replace the accessories and consumables, in accordance with this instruction manual; - Do not allow the drill bit to chatter on the workpiece.